Accepting our Terms of Business

 Payment for our services

 We normally receive commission from insurers or product providers and where applicable finance providers.
 If you are a consumer, on request, we will be pleased to provide information about any commission received by us in the handling of your insurances.
 If you are a commercial customer we will remind you of your right to be informed of the level of commission, which we receive from Underwriters in good time before the conclusion of each insurance contract or upon renewal.
 You are entitled, at any time, to request information regarding any commission, which we may have received as a result of placing your insurance business.
 We may also charge a fee you for handling your insurances of up to £40, or up to 20% of the premium, on new policies, mid-term adjustments, renewals or policy cancellations.
 Our fees/commissions may be non-refundable even if you cancel your policy or its cancelled by the Insurer.
 The reason for this is that the majority of our costs are incurred either in initially finding and setting up your policy or in the annual renewal process.
 It is our practice to set-off any amounts due to us from you, against any monies which we may receive on your behalf.
 Please note these fees may be in addition to fees levied by your insurance provider.
 Some customers may not be charged for cancelling particular types of protection product (such as Payment Protection Insurance or personal accident and sickness policies), providing they do so within 30 days.
-A charge of £10 may be payable for replacement documentation.
+A charge of £10 may be payable for replacement documentation or requests for personal data we hold about you.
 You will receive a quotation which will tell you the total price to be paid, and which identifies any fees, taxes and charges separately from the premium, before your insurance arrangements are concluded.
 Full payment of premium and fees is due before cover commences, or as otherwise stated under terms of credit, or in the debit note, invoice or statement issued to you.
 Failure to pay the premium due will mean that your insurance policy might not commence or that it will be cancelled.
 We also draw your attention to the sections headed ‘Cancellation of insurances’ and ‘Ending your relationship with us’.

 Terms of Payment